 Digital Upgrade circa 1986

-In its basic form, the 'All underground' network provided up to 48 individual circuits between terminal points.
+In its basic form, the 'All Underground' network provided up to 48 individual circuits between terminal points using two pairs in a multi-pair cable.
 These were analogue speech circuits carried over analogue multiplex.

 Similar EDL8A racks can be seen in the Central Government War HQ at Corsham.
 This secret location was not marked on the map at the top of this page however its identifying Q-Code of QQCF can be seen at Worcester and the photographs of the Corsham bunker's racks.